wesferoli/folkcenter-2.0/README.md

 # folkcenter-2.0
-Revisiting folkcenter, a content aggregator, expanding the pool of tecnologies used in the project
+Revisiting folkcenter, a content aggregator, expanding the pool of technologies used in the project